YousefOnWeb/GlobalStudentsDataAnalysis/README.md

 >   ![crit vs edu](/Images/index20.png "crit vs edu")
 >   <br><hr>
 >
-> * **A.** Father being at home made gap increase by 14% between students who say they do poorly regardless and who don't, with less students saying they do poorly regardless.
+> * **A.** Father being at home made gap increase by 14% between students who say they do poorly regardless and who don't, with less students saying they do poorly regardless.<br>
 >   **B.** Mother being at home made gap increase by 31% between students who say they do poorly regardless and who don't, with less students saying they do poorly regardless.
 >   ![family exist vs edu. performance](/Images/index21.png "family exist vs edu. performance")
 >   <br><hr>